wp-plugins/flexytalk-widget/readme.txt

 Impress your website visitors and convert them into happy and loyal customers.[FlexyTalk](http://bit.ly/WVGgIT)  integrates with your current IM app and mobile phone.
 Start generating those sales now!
 For the latest updates and news, please visit our [website](http://www.flexytalk.com/category/news), or follow us on [Facebook](http://www.facebook.com/FlexyTalk) and [Twitter](http://twitter.com/FlexyTalk)

 * **New!
+11/28/2013  View Chat History:**  View past chats from the visitor you are chatting with

+* **New!
+11/28/2013  IP Blocking:**  Block abusive users with a simple command

+* **New!
+11/28/2013  Google Analytics Integration:**  Track FlexyTalk Page Views and Events your Google Analytics account

+* **New!
+11/28/2013  Trigger Rules:**  Decide on which pages you send custom invites to your visitors

+* **New!
 10/11/2013  Integrated login to FlexyIM Web Client:**  Now you can start going online and chat with you customers with one click straight from your WP plugin.